micropython/micropython/tests/README.md

 1 tests performed (3 individual testcases)
 ```

+## Serial reliability and performance test

+Serial port reliability and performance can be tested using the `serial_test.py` script.
+Pass the name of the port to test against, for example:

+    $ ./serial_test.py -t /dev/ttyACM0

+If no port is specified then `/dev/ttyACM0` is used as the default.

+The test will send data out to the target, and receive data from the target, in various
+chunk sizes.
+The throughput of the serial connection will be reported for each sub-test.

 ## Test key/certificates

 SSL/TLS tests in `multi_net` and `net_inet` use self-signed key/cert pairs